Rakaneth/wolfs-den-bearlib/README.md

 # How to Run

-1. Clone this repo: `git clone git://github.com/Rakaneth/wolfs-den-bearlib`
+1. Clone this repo: `git clone git://github.com/Rakaneth/wolfs-den-bearlib --recurse-submodules`
 2. Ensure that you have [Lua 5.3.5](https://www.lua.org) installed.
 3. Run `lua main.lua` from a command prompt.